cybercolombia/cybercolombia.github.io/_pages/summer_school_7.md

 | **Universidad del Rosario** (Bogota)| on-site |	luis.seijas@urosario.edu.co|
 | **Universidad de Medellín** (Medellín)| on-site |	jpfernandez@udemedellin.edu.co|

-### CyberColombia Schoolarship

-<p> Provide the oportunity for studets whose Universities are not hosting the summer school this year to apply for the virtual experience of the event.
-The virtual experience offer assistence certificate emited by cybercolombia. </p>

 <p style="font-size: 18px"> In addition, you can contact Aurelio Vivas: aa.vivas@uniandes.edu.co</p>

 ### Important dates